-Some Confucianists adopted the Taoist belief in permanence behind the visible world of change (believed also by Plato).
+The diffusions affected Confucianism.
+Some Confucianists adopted the Taoist belief in permanence behind the visible world of change.
 Some Confucianists adopted the view that the world of change was sustained by one impersonal, unlimited and undiversified force.
 They saw Confucius as having recognized this permanence but as having kept silent about it because he had held to the Taoist belief that such mysteries could not be expressed in words.

 Taoism mixed with Buddhism and Confucianism in what was called Dark Learning (Xuan Xie).
-Dark Learning involved the "pure conversation," which were philosophical discussions and speculations that had become a pastime for gentlemen in southern China.
-Rather than revelation through argumentation, the goal of these conversations was the maintenance of Taoism's serenity, with pleasant voices and poetic flashes of insight.
+Dark Learning involved "pure conversation," philosophical discussions and speculations that had become a pastime for idle gentlemen.
+The goal of these conversations was the maintenance of serenity, pleasant voices and poetic flashes of insight.

 Taoists continued to believe that various gods dwelled here and there on mountains and in rivers, and they still believed that these gods had to be appeased with a proper sacrifice.
 There was much in Taoism to choose from.
 Taoism still advocated honesty and being true to oneself as cardinal principles.
 There was still the idea that everything would be done when nothing was done, and the Taoists were still focusing on being healed spiritually and physically.
 Like Christianity, Taoism was offering personal immortality, personal comfort, and assurances that when one died he acquired a place in the heavenly kingdom of spiritual bliss.